logsem/clutch/README.md

 This is the artifact for the Tachis logic, submitted to OOPSLA 2024 under the title "Tachis: Higher-Order Separation Logic with Credits for Expected Costs".
 The file `paper_mapping.md` relates definitions, rules, and theorems from the paper to the Coq formalization.

-Tachis is built using the [Iris](https://iris-project.org) program logic framework and mechanized in the [Coq proof assistant](https://coq.inria.fr/).

-This project is built on top of [Tachis](https://github.com/logsem/tachis)

 ## Building the development